-Earlier studies seeking shorter proofs [Wos95a,Wos96a,Wos96c] virtually demanded the use of the resonance strategy, if the goal of finding a 100-step proof (or, for that matter, a 400-step proof) were to be reached.
+Earlier studies seeking shorter proofs [Wos95a,Wos96a,Wos96c] virtually demanded the use of the resonance strategy here.
 As for which equations to use as resonators, again virtually no thought was required.
 Indeed, experiments in areas other than Boolean algebra had shown that deduced steps from the proof of a theorem (even if only distantly related to the target theorem) often serve well as resonators, whether the goal is a sharp reduction in CPU time required to complete any proof or the goal is to find a shorter proof.
 In fact, steps from the proof of a target theorem often serve well as resonators for improving one's results regarding the target theorem.
-Note that, typically, Experiment k+1 uses as resonators proof steps of a proof obtained in Experiment k.
 Therefore, I began (in Experiment 1) by using as resonators the 811 deduced steps of McCune's proof, starting with a clause obtained by back demodulation, but not including the earlier clauses produced by "copy".

-Almost all the experiments reported in the remainder of this article were conducted on a SPARCstation-10.
+Almost all the experiments reported in the remainder of this technical report were conducted on a SPARCstation-10.
 For brevity, the CPU times are cited without the reminder that they are only approximations.
 Also, note that all resonators placed in a weight_list must be unit clauses, free of "|" (the logical or symbol).
-Therefore, when I discuss positive deduced steps of a proof to be used as resonators, implicit is the requirement that each be a unit clause.
+Therefore, when discussing positive deduced steps of a proof to be used as resonators, implicit is the requirement that each be a unit clause.

-4.1.
-A Fine Start: Experiment 1
+3.1.
+Partial Success: Experiment 1